-NOTE: In accordance with Section 336, the insurer must notify the Superintendent prior to issuing life insurance policies which contain a war restriction or exclusion.
+Note: In accordance with Section 336, the insurer must notify the superintendent prior to issuing life insurance policies which contain a war restriction or exclusion.

-NOTE: An application to be used with a policy containing a war restriction must have a notice that a war restriction is included in the policy.
+Note: An application to be used with a policy containing a war restriction must state that a war restriction is included in the policy.
 Section 45.1 of Regulation 19.